Exploring Facebook Graph API with Python

 Since in this session, what we need is to get the posts of

-our friends, we need the top node (that’s the id
+our friends, we need the top node (that’s the id parameter

-).
+of get_connections with value "me").
 And we need to

-edge or connection (that’s why the
+request the friends edge or connection (that’s why the

-second parameter is called connection_name
+second parameter is called connection_name).

 Start building real stuff